 An interesting tech development that is currently making waves around the world is 3D printing.
-In its most basic iteration, 3D printing involves the additive layering of materials (such as metal and plastic) to form a 3D object.
-These machines rely on a software component, such as a computer-aided design (CAD) program or a computer-aided manufacturing (CAM) program, in order to turn the specifications on a digital file into an actual, physical object.
+In its most basic iteration, 3D printing involves adding materials (such as metal and plastic) to form a 3D object.
+These machines rely on a software component, such as a computer-aided design (CAD) program or a computer-aided manufacturing (CAM) program, to turn the digital file specifications into an actual, physical object.

 With such capabilities, it’s no wonder that 3D printing is most popularly used for rapid prototyping.
 Presently, about 60% of all 3D-printed parts are made to be used in prototypes.
 But industry observers are surmising a big shift from this “niche” application and a breakout into wider adoption of 3D printing—particularly for various manufacturing applications.

 What’s causing this paradigm shift of 3D printing application from ‘prototyping’ to ‘production’ technology?
-The answer lies in the fact that 3D printing is an additive process, different from the traditional subtractive model followed in manufacturing.
-The latter assumes that raw factory material is to be cut, drilled, milled, sheared, or machined off in order to create a product..
-But additive manufacturing, using an implement like a 3D printer will involve creating physical products from scratch.
+The answer lies in that 3D printing is an additive process, different from the traditional subtractive model followed in manufacturing.
+The latter assumes that raw factory material is to be cut, drilled, milled, sheared, or machined off to create a product.
+But additive manufacturing, using an implement like a 3D printer, will involve creating physical products from scratch.
 There’s considerable potential for 3D printing to improve accuracy, processing time, and waste reduction and management in the manufacturing process.